RidmaPramuditha/WeMos-D1-Mini-Extension-Board/README.md

 - Built-in buzzer for alerts or notifications.
 - Plug-and-play WeMos D1 module connector for easy compatibility.
 - Effortless installation of WeMos D1 Mini and OLED modules with plugable connectors.

+## 📈 Educational Value
+- Encourages creativity, experimentation, and problem-solving.
+- Reduces fear of hardware damage during trial-and-error learning.
+- Helps students understand full-stack IoT concepts—from sensors to coding to deployment.
+- Enables a scalable, inclusive model for hybrid STEM education.

+## 🧪 Conclusion
+This development board removes key barriers to hands-on STEM education, making Innovation-Based Learning more practical, accessible, and affordable.
+It empowers students—especially in developing regions—to learn, create, and innovate confidently using real technology.

 ## Parts